Skip to main content

 Buy now at Amazon

-Four Made In knives on the wooden magnetic block
+The Made In knife set, which includes four blades, stored on a wooden magnetic block

 Credit: Reviewed / Jenny Dorsey

-The Made In Knife Set with Magnetic Block is our top pick for a knife set that includes storage.
+The Made In Knife Set with Magnetic Block is our top pick for the best knife set that includes storage.

 Made In Knife Set (4 Piece)